tkhq/docs/docs/user-management/Introduction.md

 ---
 sidebar_position: 1
+description: Learn about Users on Turnkey
 ---
-# Introduction
+# Introduction to Users

-Overview of the different types of users within Turnkey and their capabilities

 Turnkey Users are resources within an Organization.
 Their attributes are: